wudan9488/IGCT-mesh-doping-data/README.md

 ## About this dataset
 This repository provides the **mesh data and doping profiles** used in the paper:
-**Dan Wu\*, Xiyu Peng, Chijie Zhuang, Bo Lin, Qingyuan Shi, Li Li, Ruilang Ji, Xiaoguang Wei, Rong Zeng**,
+**Dan Wu Xiyu Peng, Chijie Zhuang\*,, Bo Lin, Qingyuan Shi, Li Li, Ruilang Ji, Xiaoguang Wei, Rong Zeng**,
 *Adaptive Time Step Control for Semiconductor Simulations*, submitted to **IEEE Transactions on Magnetics** (conference-related manuscript for COMPUMAG 2025).